 A family trust should not be created only for “tax saving.”
 Tax treatment depends on the type of trust, beneficiary shares, income type, and how the trust deed is drafted.

-Creating a family trust requires clear planning, a proper trust deed, valid execution, and registration where required.
+Creating a Private family trust requires clear planning, a proper trust deed, valid execution, and registration where required.

 The first step is to decide why the trust is being created.
 The purpose may be family wealth management, succession planning, care of minor children, support for dependents, or protection of specific assets.